LibertyDSNP/spec/pages/DSNP/BatchPublications.md

 ---
+menu: DSNP
-menu: Batch Publications
+name: Batch Publications
-name: File Format
-route: /BatchPublications/FileFormat
+route: /DSNP/BatchPublications
 ---

-# Batch File Storage
+# Batch Publications

+A Batch Publication is an [Apache Parquet](https://github.com/apache/parquet-format) file with a collection of [Announcements](/DSNP/Announcements).

+## Implementation Requirements

+### Discoverable

+Implementations MUST have publicly discoverable Batch Publications.

+### Correctness

+Implementations MUST be able to validate the correctness of the Parquet file.

+### Historical

+Implementations MUST retain proof of existence of a Batch Publication.

+## File Requirements

 Batch files are stored and transferred in Apache Parquet format.

-## Requirements

-- Batch File MUST match the spec for a single [Announcement Type](/Announcements/Overview).
+- Batch file MUST match the spec for a single [Announcement Type](/DSNP/Announcements).
-- Batch File MUST have Bloom filters set in accordance to the Announcement Type Spec.
+- Batch file MUST have Bloom filters set in accordance to the Announcement Type Spec.
-- Batch File MUST have NO MORE THAN 128*1024 rows
+- Batch file MUST have NO MORE THAN 128*1024 rows

-## Bloom Filter
+### Bloom Filter

 - Bloom filter MUST be a [Split Block Bloom filter](https://github.com/apache/parquet-format/blob/apache-parquet-format-2.9.0/BloomFilter.md).
 - False positive rate MUST be 0.001.